stephenlauck/knife-dns/README.md

 Knife DNS
 =========

-Knife plugin that can be used to CRUD dns records and zones using the FOG gem's DNS support.
+Knife plugin that can be used to CRUD dns records and zones using the FOG::DNS support.

 ## Installation